On this page:

 The system provides training for students of all ages and backgrounds.
 Students have many options for training and may study individual units or full qualifications.
 Training takes place in classrooms, workplaces and online, and can be either full-time or part-time.

-There are almost 4 million students (including overseas students) enrolled in our training system, or one in four working age Australians.
+There are around 4 million students (including overseas students) enrolled in our training system, or one in four working age Australians.

 At the national level, Australia’s VET system is led by a council made up of Australian, state and territory government ministers responsible for industry and skills.
 The Council of Australian Governments (COAG) Industry and Skills Council provides leadership and direction for the sector.

-The council has agreed to streamline governance arrangements and involve industry more in policy development and the oversight of the performance of the VET sector.
-As a result, the Australian Industry and Skills Committee as established to provide industry with a formal role in advising the COAG Industry and Skills Council on policy directions and decision making in the national training system.
+The council has streamlined governance arrangements, policy development and the oversight of the performance of the VET sector.
+As a result, the Australian Industry and Skills Committee was established to provide industry with a formal role in advising the COAG Industry and Skills Council on policy directions and decision making in the national training system.

-Both Australian and state and territory governments are integral to the governance, regulation and support of our national VET system, and work alongside various independent bodies to ensure quality outcomes are delivered.
+Both Australian and state and territory governments have roles in the governance, regulation and support of our national VET system, and work alongside various independent bodies to ensure quality outcomes are delivered.
 Australian state and territory governments have ministers, government departments and training authorities that administer vocational education and training.

 Australian industry plays a leading role in the VET system to ensure the sector drives improvements in productivity and competitiveness across the economy.